mbeckdev/klickgif/README.md

 # KlickGif

-A bunch of CSS animations and the ability to turn them into gifs
+A bunch of CSS animations and the ability to turn them into gifs.

 Check it out ([Here](https://mbeckdev.github.io/klickgif/))